haskell/cabal/doc/getting-started.rst

     $ cabal run myscript

-On Unix-like systems this can be run directly with execute permission.
+On Unix-like systems, a script can be run directly with the execute permission.

 .. code-block:: console